pourjavadi/Login-Registeration-Form/README.md

 This project is released under an open-source license.
 Please refer to the LICENSE file for more details.

 ## Author
-- [Author's Name] - Creator and maintainer of the project
+- Amir Pourjavadi - Creator and maintainer of the project